 Garbage Disposal Buyer’s Guide

 If you’re tired of dealing with rotting food and excess waste, a garbage disposal is perfect for your kitchen.
-Garbage disposals are easy-to-use appliances that will save time and reduce the amount of garbage you throw away.
+A garbage disposal is an easy-to-use appliance that will save time and reduce the amount of garbage you throw away.

-Whether you’re buying a garbage disposal for the first time or need a replacement, this guide can help.
-We’ll show you the pros and cons of different units, this way you can decide what’s right for your home.
+Whether you’re buying a garbage disposal unit for the first time or need a replacement, this guide can help.
+We’ll show you the pros and cons of different units; so that you can decide what’s right for your home.

 Absolutely!
 Garbage disposals are extremely useful, efficient appliances to have in your kitchen.
-Here are a few of the benefits a garbage disposal will provide:
+Here are a few of the benefits that the best garbage disposals provide:

-• Protect kitchen drains.
-Garbage disposals liquefy foods and send them through your drains.
+- Protect kitchen drains: The disposals liquefy foods and send them through your drains.
 This prevents large pieces of food from causing clogs.

-• Maintain and repair easily.
-With proper use and regular maintenance, a garbage disposal is simple to take care of and keep running smoothly.
+- Maintain and repair easily: With proper use and regular maintenance, a disposal unit is simple to take care of and keeps running smoothly.

-The average cost of a new garbage disposal is $115 to $215, plus installation fees (Forbes).
+The average cost of a new disposal is $115 to $215, plus installation fees (Forbes).
 You can save even more money with a DIY installation.
-Considering all of these incentives, garbage disposals are a worthwhile investment for your home.
+Considering all of these incentives, these disposals are a worthwhile investment for your home.

 What about peace of mind?
 We offer coverage on garbage disposals as well as many other home appliances and systems.
 Check out our affordable plans and get a free quote today!